Laboratory

 • When the pressure has reached a minimum, note the value.

 • Close valve #2 and open Valve #1.
-Now raise the vacuum valve actuator.
+Now raise the valve actuator piston.

-• The actuator piston may begin to lower by itself (due to the vacuum pressure differential on the valve).
+• The actuator piston may begin to lower by itself due to the pressure differential on the valve.
 Putting a toothpick to prop up the top of the actuator piston handle can keep it from lowering.

-• A satisfactory vacuum is about 50-100 millitorr when the whole dewar is at room temperature (small dewars will typically pump down below 100 millitorr whereas a large MEG whole head dewar may only achieve 200 millitorr).
-Depending on the pressure, it may take up to 24 hours pumping to obtain a satisfactory vacuum.
+• A satisfactory vacuum is about 50-100 milliTorr when the whole dewar is at room temperature.
+Small dewars will typically pump down below 100 milliTorr whereas a large MEG whole head dewar may only achieve 200 milliTorr.
+Depending on the pressure and volume, it may take up to 24 hours of pumping to obtain a satisfactory vacuum.

 You can check for outgassing by closing valve #2 and seeing if the pressure rises.
 Usually, it will only take one or two minutes to determine the static pressure.
 If the static pressure is greater than desired, resume pumping.